manifoldfinance/rulebook/rulebook/src/suspension.md

     (F).
 The summary suspension of a Clearing Participant pursuant to Rule 601 shall not be deemed to be a “sanction” within the meaning of this Rule, and the provisions of this Rule shall be inapplicable to any such summary suspension.

 # 605\.
-Discipline by Other Self-Regulatory Organizations.
+Discipline by Other Self-Regulatory Organizations

     (A).
 At the discretion of the Clearinghouse, any suspected violation of these Rules may be referred to the enforcement staff of the Exchange.